Oscar García Rivera: Legacy

 García Rivera left behind a collection of materials, "The Oscar García Rivera Papers," which consists of correspondence, speeches, articles, photographs, a subject file, and printed matter pertaining to the political career of Oscar García Rivera.
 The papers provide an insight as to labor politics and the political and social alliances created amongst emerging ethnic communities in New York City in the first part of the twentieth century.

-On February 22, 2002 the East Harlem "Hellgate" post office was renamed the Oscar Garcia Rivera Post Office and on January 1, 2000, Garcia Rivera became the first Inductee in the East Harlem.com Hall of Fame.
+On February 22, 2002 The United States Post Office building located at 153 East 110th Street, East Harlem New York "Hellgate" was renamed the Oscar Garcia Rivera Post Office Building and on January 1, 2000, Garcia Rivera became the first Inductee in the East Harlem.com Hall of Fame.